 If you have any questions, please contact the Director of Governmental Affairs at email@example.com.

 I. Current Licensing Fee

+The current mandatory licensing fee for active attorneys is $383.
 The $383 is calculated by adding different components and subtracting optional deductions, as set by statutes and other authority.
 The detail is shown below because some of the different statutory components are relevant to the State Bar’s potential fee increase.

 The licensing fee is currently calculated as follows:

 - $315 – Basic Fee (Bus. & Prof. Code § 6140)